-The bridge_sampler function is an S3 generic which currently has methods for objects of class mcmc, mcmc.list (Plummer et al. 2006), stanfit (Stan Development Team 2016a), matrix, rjags (Plummer 2016; Su and Yajima 2015), runjags (Denwood 2016), stanreg (Stan Development Team 2016b), and for MCMC_refClass objects produced by nimble (de Valpine et al. 2017).1 This allows the user to obtain posterior samples in a convenient and efficient way, for instance, via JAGS (Plummer 2003) or a highly customized sampler.
+The bridge_sampler function is an S3 generic which currently has methods for objects of class mcmc.list (Plummer et al. 2006), stanfit (Stan Development Team 2016a), matrix, rjags (Plummer 2016; Su and Yajima 2015), runjags (Denwood 2016), and stanreg (Stan Development Team 2016b).
+This allows the user to obtain posterior samples in a convenient and efficient way, for instance, via JAGS (Plummer 2003) or a highly customized sampler.
 Hence, bridge sampling does not require users to program their own MCMC routines to obtain posterior samples; this convenience is usually missing for methods such as Reversible Jump MCMC (but see Gelling et al. 2017).